Placer.ai | 2025

 New confirmation dialog component build

-Reusable modal presets with standardized language
+Reusable modal presets with standardized copy

 Documentation and Design Consistency